mkittani/AI-Maze-Solver-and-Generator/README.md

-# AI Maze Solver and Generator
+# Maze Solver and Generator

 This project implements a graphical tool for generating and solving mazes using three fundamental search algorithms: **A\*** (A-Star Search), **Uniform Cost Search (UCS)**, and **Best-First Search (BFS)**.
 It provides a user-friendly **GUI** for generating, customizing, and solving mazes.